-One of the great advantages of the liberal arts physics major is the opportunity to participate in a research project as an undergraduate.
-Knox faculty have active research interests in both experimental and theoretical physics, and experimental facilities are available at Knox for Mössbauer spectroscopy, electron spin resonance, differential scanning calorimetry, scanning electron microscopy, X-ray diffraction, evanescent-wave ellipsometry and nuclear magnetic resonance experiments.
-The department also has a pair of eight-inch Celestron telescopes, a microprocessor controlled 10-inch Meade telescope, and a Nexstar 8-GPS.
+One of the great advantages of the physics major at Knox is the opportunity to participate in a research project as an undergraduate.
+Knox faculty have active research interests in both experimental and theoretical physics, and experimental facilities are available at Knox for Mössbauer spectroscopy, magnetic susceptibility, electron spin resonance, differential scanning calorimetry, scanning electron microscopy, Laser Lab, X-ray diffraction, evanescent-wave ellipsometry and nuclear magnetic resonance experiments.
+The department also has a microprocessor controlled 10-inch Meade telescope, and a Nexstar 8-GPS with a CCD camera.